Why choose Iyengar® yoga

 I am an active member of the Iyengar community in France and was treasurer of the AFYI (Association Française de Yoga Iyengar) for three years.

-I'm also member of the BIYAB (Association Belge de Yoga Iyengar).
+I'm also a member of the BIYAB (Association Belge de Yoga Iyengar), member of the technical comity.

 I teach in French and English.